Quantum-assisted Monte Carlo algorithms for fermions: Quantum Monte Carlo algorithms

 is called the local energy.
 Without using a quantum computer, we need to take a trial state that quantities $\braket{\Psi_T}{\phi}$ and $\bra{\Psi_T}H\ket{\phi}$ can be efficiently computed on the classical computer.

 In VMC, the walker states $\ket{\phi}$ are taken from an orthonormal basis of the Hilbert space $\mathcal{R} = \{\ket{\mathbf{R}}\}$.
 For fermion systems, usually we take Slater determinants (SDs) as the basis.
-A usual way of constructing the trial state is to apply a Jastrow factor to a mean-field wavefunction~\cite{Mahajan2019}, and VMC works for all trial states that the amplitudes $\braket{\Psi_T}{\mathbf{R}}$ can be efficiently computed, such as coupled-cluster states~\cite{Roggero2013} and tensor-network states~\cite{Sandvik2007}.
+A usual way of constructing the trial state is to apply a Jastrow factor to a mean-field wavefunction~\cite{Mahajan2019}, and VMC works for all trial states that the amplitudes $\braket{\Psi_T}{\mathbf{R}}$ can be computed.
+Coupled-cluster states~\cite{Roggero2013} and tensor-network states~\cite{Sandvik2007} have been investigated for this purpose in the literature.
 Given the basis, we can decompose the trial state as

-The summation in the decomposition is evaluated using the Monte Carlo method: $N$ random basis states $\{\ket{\mathbf{R}_l}\st l=1,2,\ldots,N\}$ are generated according to the probability distribution $\abs{\braket{\Psi_T}{\mathbf{R}}}^2$.
+The summation in the decomposition is evaluated using the Monte Carlo method: $N$ random basis states $\{\ket{\mathbf{R}_l}| l=1,2,\ldots,N\}$ are generated according to the probability distribution $\abs{\braket{\Psi_T}{\mathbf{R}}}^2$.
 Usually the Metropolis-Hastings algorithm or some variant is used in this procedure~\cite{Sabzevari2018}.

 Taking $\phi_l = \mathbf{R}_l$, $w_l = N^{-1}$ and $\theta_l = 0$ in Eq.~(\ref{eq:Psi}), we have

 This state $\ket{\Psi}$ converges to $\ket{\Psi_T}$ in the limit $N\rightarrow\infty$.
 Substituting $\ket{\Psi}$ in Eq.~(\ref{eq:PsiVMC}) for $\ket{\Psi_T}$ (not for $\bra{\Psi_T}$) in Eq.~(\ref{eq:E}), we have the final expression of the energy